World Union for Protection of Life: Austria

 The organization was officially registered as World Union for Saving of Life on 24 September 1958 in Salzburg and is therefore one of the oldest anti-nuclear organization.
 One of the famous members was the biologist Annie Francé-Harrar.
 The Austrian anti-nuclear power activist Robert Jungk committed himself to the WUPL.
 According to the Austrian Ministry of the Interior, the national section was dissolved on 31 December 2012.

 International activities

 According to its own publications the WUPL had sections in Australia, Egypt, Ethiopia, Belgium, Brazil, Bulgaria, Canada, Czechoslovakia, Finland, France, Germany, Great Britain, Hungary, India, Ireland, Israel, Italy, Japan, Luxembourg, Mexico, Netherlands, Norway, Poland, Romania, Sweden, Switzerland, Spain, South-Korea, South-Africa, Yugoslavia and USA.

 A scientific advisory board of 400 scientists out of 53 countries supported the work of the organization.
 Among them were 40 Nobel laureates.
 President of the board was Linus Pauling.
 Günther Schwab himself held about 1500 public readings.

 In Australia the WUPL tried to ward off the dangers connected with the building of the Atomic Reactor at Jervis Bay, only about 130 miles from Sydney.
+Its efforts, and a refusal by the local trade union peak body to provide workers, helped convince the Australian government to cancel the project.

 The World Union for Protection of Life gave the Hans-Adalbert-Schweigart-Medal to: